How the Trade-in Appraisal Works in a Dealership

 If the used car manager decides your vehicle will qualify for retail.
 He must determine the dealer cost to get your vehicle ready and available for sale on the lot.
 That means he must specify a value for your car and then subtract money for any discrepancies, cracked windshield, torn leather, detail, tires, alignment, etc.

 Most car dealers try to break even or make very little money wholesale.
-If a dealer makes money in the wholesale business, they believe they are missing out on retail car sales.
+If dealers make money wholesale, they believe they are missing out on retail car sales.

 They Will Check the Current Market Value of Your Trade